- five 5-9 grades (A-C) at GCSE (or equivalent) which must include English and Mathematics

 - Team challenges

-“A normal week is spent with 4 days in a Cripps Pemberton Greenish team and 1 day doing BPP studying.
+“A normal week is spent with four days in a Cripps Pemberton Greenish team and one day doing BPP studying.
 All of the learning is online with preparation work in the morning, ready for an online classroom in the afternoon.
 Then we do consolidation work and revision in readiness for an exam.
 This has worked really well for me with the work set out clearly and efficiently.
 There are multiple points of contact at BPP so there is always someone to answer a query.
 It’s a fantastic way to learn and develop new learning techniques.”
-Megan Pitt, 1st year apprentice
+Megan Pitt, first year solicitor apprentice

 “There is always someone available for support, from seniors, mentors and training buddies.
 When seeking guidance and advice, there have already been some amazing people who I can look up to and learn from since I started in September 2018.
 This scheme is truly unique in the added benefits we have received, beyond just learning on the job.
-The amount of training we are offered is incredible which is a key feature in expanding my knowledge and skills, allowing me to progress my legal career far beyond the apprenticeship standard” – Charlie Spendley, 2nd year apprentice
+The amount of training we are offered is incredible which is a key feature in expanding my knowledge and skills, allowing me to progress my legal career far beyond the apprenticeship standard.”
+Charlie Spendley, first year solicitor apprentice